Hickman High School: Providence Bowl

-The two football teams have met every year, at least once a year since 1919, with the series starting in 1911.
-The football series (after the 2023 game) is currently led by Jefferson City at 62–53–4.
-After the win in the 2010 game (the fifth straight victory in the series) the Jays tied the Kewpies for the first time since 1919 when the series record became 3–3–3.
-The Jays have never led in the football series with the Kewpies although they have been tied 6 different times (after the second meeting in 1911 (series record of 1–1), after both ties in 1912 (records of 1–1–1 and 1–1–2), after the second meeting in 1913 (record of 2–2–2), after the 1919 game and after the 2010 game.)
-This is the premier (most heated) rivalry among Central Missouri's largest schools and is said to be the second-longest running rivalry in Missouri after the Kirkwood–Webster Groves Rivalry.
+Jefferson City - Hickman Rivalry

+Hickman has played Jefferson City at least once a year in football since 1919, with the series starting in 1911.
+As of 2023, Jefferson City leads the series 62–53–4.
+This rivalry is the second oldest football rivalry west of the Mississippi River.

+Other Sports

 The first state wrestling tournament for high school wrestlers in the state of Missouri was held in 1931 at the Rothwell gym on the University of Missouri campus.
 Hickman High School competed in this first tournament under the instruction of Coach Fowler Young.
 Young was also a varsity wrestler for the MU Tigers at the same time he coached the Hickman team.
 This first Hickman team became the first wrestling team to be crowned State Champs.
 Coach Fowler coached the team in 1932 and 1933.
 The team placed 2nd and 8th respectively.

 The first lacrosse program in the Columbia area was started in 1998 and was composed of players from Hickman High School and Rock Bridge High School.
 The schools split ways in 2002, and the first Hickman High School men's lacrosse team was formed.
-After graduation, many players went on to play for the University of Missouri Club team; however, after graduating in 2006, W. Kendall Eckles went on to become the first to play NCAA.
-He played his 2007 season at Fontbonne University in St. Louis, Missouri where he led the team as the leading point scorer.